ChuhaBilli/BookStoreAPIAutomation/README.md

 Framework is integrated with JUnit runner and designed in a scalable manner with a re-usable REST interface layer.

 ## **Current Status and Furture Scope:**
-1. Currently Feature file has examples of sending the dynamic request using pojos and validate response json body.
+1. Currently Feature file set of test cases which are sending dynamic request using pojos and validating response codes and json body content.
 2. Both +ve and -ve scenarios has been added to test the APIs.
 3. Validations are added for status codes, data in response payload and errors.
 4. Chaining has been done where the response of containing the token is further used of authentication.